Criminal Justice Administration

 CRJ 349.
 Controlled Substances and Substance Abuse 3 credits

 This course will examine and study legal and illegal narcotics and substances, dangerous drugs, and the people who abuse them.
 It will provide the student with the basic facts and major issues associated with drug-taking behavior on the mind, body, and our society.
 Prerequisites: CRJ 109 or permission of the department chair.
-Spring
+(Spring of even numbered years.)

 CRJ 405.
 Interview and Interrogation 3 credits